#[repr(C)]pub struct Color {

 Represents the presence of all light at full intensity, fully opaque.

-Sourcepub const RED: Color
+Sourcepub const RED: Self

-pub const RED: Color
+pub const RED: Self

 Pure red color (1, 0, 0, 1).